 For discount Disneyland tickets, I recommend Undercover Tourist.
 Save up to $25 off the ticket booth prices!

 ‣ Step 2: Once you have your tickets purchased, you’ll need to make a theme park reservation.
 Click here to see the availability calendar and make reservations.

-3. Park hopping *IS* allowed but only after 1pm.
-And you must have a Park Hopper ticket.
+2. Park hopping *IS* allowed but only after 11am.
+And you must have a Park Hopper ticket or Magic Key pass.
 If you have a one-park-per-day ticket, you can only visit the park you chose when you made your reservation.

-7. Get familiar with mobile ordering for food.
-With only two sit down restaurants operating at each park right now, food options at Disneyland and Disney California Adventure are extremely limited.
-Mobile ordering through the Disneyland app is a must.
-I suggest planning your meals a couple hours ahead of time, and avoid peak mealtime hours (noon and 5pm) if possible.
-And keep in mind, some places like Ronto Roasters – the only dining option inside Star Wars: Galaxy’s Edge at the moment – book up fast.
+8. Get familiar with mobile ordering for food.
+Mobile ordering through the Disneyland app is so easy and reduces your time waiting in lines!
+I suggest planning your meals a couple hours ahead of time, and avoid peak mealtime hours (noon for lunch and 5pm for dinner) if possible.
+And keep in mind, some places like Plaza Inn, with their popular fried chicken, book up fast.